varnish/Varnish-Book/varnish_book.rst

    accelerator or a web accelerator.
 It stores files or fragments of files in memory, allowing them to be served quickly.
-It is essentially a key/value store, that usually uses the URL as a key.It is designed for modern hardware, modern operating systems and modern work loads.
+It is essentially a key/value store, that usually uses the URL as a key.
+It is designed for modern hardware, modern operating systems and modern work loads.

    At the same time, Varnish is flexible.
 The Varnish Configuration